giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws/index.md

 ---
-title = "Using Persistent Volumes on AWS" description = "Tutorial on how to use dynamically provisioned Persistent Volumes on a cluster running on Amazon Web Services" date = "2018-07-09" type = "page" weight = 50 tags = ["tutorial"]
+title: "Using Persistent Volumes on AWS"
+description: Tutorial on how to use dynamically provisioned Persistent Volumes on a cluster running on Amazon Web Services"
+date: "2018-07-09"
+type: page
+weight: 50
+tags: ["tutorial"]
 ---

 # Using Persistent Volumes on AWS